Tallinn Airport sits just 4 km from the Old Town. In practice, you reach central Tallinn within 15–20 minutes of leaving the terminal.

 To Kadriorg

-Kadriorg is geographically closer to the airport than the Old Town, but there is no direct bus connection.
+Kadriorg is geographically closer to the airport than the Old Town, but there is no direct transport connection into the heart of the park.

 For a closer look at the park, museums and wooden villas in the district, see → my Kadriorg guide.